Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Restricted free energy calculated for larger samples by Monte Carlo method

-For larger square samples, with $L = 7$ and $L = 8$, the free energy from Eq.~(\ref{freeenergy_def}) can only be calculated using supercomputers, given the large number of $2^N$ configurations for $N$ spins.
+For larger square samples, with $L = 7$ and $L = 8$, the free energy~(\ref{freeenergy_def}) can only be calculated using powerful supercomputers, given the large number of $2^N$ configurations for $N$ spins.
 Alternatively, it can be calculated approximately with sufficiently high accuracy using the Monte Carlo method.
 We use the Wang-Landau algorithm \cite{wang2001PRL, wang2001PRE, landau2004}, which has proven to be very efficient for this purpose at low temperature.
-It consists in performing a random walk in polarization and energy space to extract an estimate for the density of states $\textsl{g} (M, E)$ that gives a flat histogram.
+It consists in performing a random walk in polarization and energy space to extract an estimate for the number of configurations $n(M, E)$ from Eq.~(\ref{freeenergy_def}) that produces a flat histogram.